ADCByDefault/mineSweeper.io/README.md

 My first js project.

-feel free to judge the game, also i'll accept any kind of suggestions.
+Feel free to judge the game, also i'll accept any kind of suggestions.